 Sponsored or Externally Contracted Works;

 Works Made for Hire;

 Works by Independent Contractors; and

 4.2 Works Created by Faculty or EHRA (exempt from State Human Resources Act) Non-Faculty Employees

 4.2.1 Traditional Works or Non-Directed Works

 184.108.40.206 Definition -- Traditional Works or Non-Directed Works are pedagogical, scholarly, literary, or aesthetic works resulting from non-directed effort.

 220.127.116.11.1 The creator of such a work shall own the work unless it involved the use of “exceptional” resources in its creation (see 6.3) or is a Directed Work, a Sponsored or Externally Contracted Work requiring UNCA ownership of copyright, or a Work for Hire (defined below).
-As a condition of employment, faculty and EPA non-faculty creators of a Traditional or Non-Directed Work created in the course and scope of their employment at UNCA shall be deemed to have granted UNCA a non-exclusive, non-transferable, royalty-free license to use the work for University’s UNCA’s own educational or research use unless such a license will impede scholarly publication or similar activities.
+As a condition of employment, faculty and EHRA non-faculty creators of a Traditional or Non-Directed Work created in the course and scope of their employment at UNCA shall be deemed to have granted UNCA a non-exclusive, non-transferable, royalty-free license to use the work for University’s UNCA’s own educational or research use unless such a license will impede scholarly publication or similar activities.

 18.104.22.168.2 Traditional Works or Non-Directed Works for which authorship cannot be attributed to one or a discrete number of authors but instead result from simultaneous/sequential contributions over time by multiple authors shall be owned by UNCA.

 126.96.36.199.1 UNCA does not have the financial resources, staff, or expertise to assist in the commercialization of traditional copyrighted works.
 UNCA encourages faculty, staff, and student creativity as well as commercialization of the results.